 That link allows parrots to hear music and bob their heads to the beat in perfect synchronization.
 It’s a natural response that parrots have.
 Other birds lack it because they either:

 - Their ability isn’t well developed

-This theory was further supported by a study conducted by a team at Harvard University.
+A team at Harvard University further supported this theory.
 They analyzed over 3,000 videos of different animals (elephants, dolphins, and songbirds) dancing to music.
 What did all of these animals have in common?

 - They were all vocal learners, mostly communicating through sounds

 - They all had the ability to mimic movement

 Having complex cognitive abilities means that the brain can experience the world beyond the limitations of primitive instincts.
 Humans, who have intricate neurological pathways, can do things for more than just survival.
 We do things because we enjoy them.

 It’s theorized that most animals can’t dance because there wasn’t any evolutionary pressure for their brains to develop the same neurological pathways that allow us to dance.
 It would take too much unnecessary energy to evolve a more sophisticated brain.
 As such, most animals’ brains don’t have the capacity for creativity.